migros/fotoobo/docs/source/usage/inventory.rst

 **type** *string* (required)

   Specifies the type of device.
-Use 'forticloud' for FortiCloud.
+Use 'forticloudasset' for FortiCloud Asset management.

 **example**